 Hit to the Second Baseman

-Finally, if you imagine standing at home plate on a baseball diamond and hitting a golf ball into the field.
+Finally, if you imagine standing at home plate on a baseball diamond and hitting a shot into the outfield.
 You want to throw your hands out to the 2nd baseman (right side of 2nd base) after impact (for a right-handed player).

-Water Bottle Drill:
+Water Bottle Drills

 - Simply set a water bottle (or club head cover) outside and behind your golf ball.